spring/spring/AI/Global/CSAI/readme.txt

 requirements:

-- visual C++ 2003 Toolkit (may work with Visual C++ 2005 Express)
-- microsoft framework 1.1 (need this even if you have framework 2.0)
+- Microsoft C++ 2008 Express (free beer download from Microsoft)
+- Microsoft SDK (free beer download from Microsoft)
+- nant
+- .net framework 2
+- mingw etc, all the requirements to build spring basically, including MINGDIR path and so on
-- taspring
+- taspring sourcecode, from svn
-- taspring sourcecode that matches the version of your taspring

-1.1 vs 2

-I'm using visual C++ 2003, so we have to force framework 1.1 on csaiinterfaces and csailoader.
-* The CSAI itself can be framework 2.0 *

 1. CSAIInterfaces: C# reference classes for GlobalAI interfaces

 global for all AIs, only one copy needed, only changes if Spring AI API changes (or if we implement more functions)

+Change into CSAI\CSAIInterfaces directory, and type:

-use nant with .build file
+nant

-It's copied into root of Taspring directory
+The resulting csaiinterfaces.dll/.pdb are copied into the "game" directory

 2.ABICCompatiblityLayer

-change paths in buildabic.bat
-run "buildabic csaiabic.dll csailoader.dll"
+Change into CSAI\ABICompatiblityLayer directory

+Type:

+buildabic csaiabic.dll csailoader.dll

-csaiabic.dll is the dll that you will load in the lobby csaiabic.dll will load csailoader.dll csailoader.dll should have a C interface conform to what the ABIC layer is expecting
+- csaiabic.dll is the dll that you will load in the lobby
+- csaiabic.dll will load csailoader.dll
+- csailoader.dll should have a C interface conform to what the ABIC layer is expecting

-It's copied into root of Taspring\AI\Bot-libs
+There are copied into root of game\AI\Bot-libs bot-libs directory

+3. abicwrappers

+- Change into csai\abicwrappers directory
+- check/tweak/change paths in generate.bat
+- run:

+   generate

+-> should create a bunch of xxx_generated.h files in the same directory

-3. CSAiLoader
+4. CSAiLoader

 change paths in buildcsailoader.bat run "buildcsailoader.bat"